Terrafarms/bangkit-machine-learning/README.md

 ### Model Saving and Conversion

 The trained model is saved in the HDF5 format as `model.h5` for future use.
-To integrate the model with android applications, the model is converted to the TensorFlow Lite (TFLite) format using the TFLite Converter.
+To integrate the model with Android applications, the model is converted to the TensorFlow Lite (TFLite) format using the TFLite Converter.
 The TFLite model is saved as `model.tflite` for deployment on resource-constrained devices.

 In addition to the TFLite model, a metadata file (`metadata.txt`) is provided.
-The metadata file contains information about the model, such as input and output tensor names, input and output types, and model description.
+The metadata file contains information about the model, such as input and output tensor names, input and output types, and model descriptions.
 It serves as a reference for integrating the TFLite model into applications.

 ## Requirements